halljc76/PythonTicTacToe/V1.1/README.md

 The file button.py originates from my PygameSnake repository file of the same name.

 The file pygameTTT.py is the base for the entire project.

+For the user:
+- The 'replay' button allows you to start a new game, mid-game, if you made a move you did not intend to.
+- The 'quit' button allows you to exit the program.
+- The 'menu' button allows you to return to the main menu.

+- At the end of each game, after a brief pause, the menu will appear.